 In March 2024, divers completed the placement of benthic barriers over the known infestation areas in Antiqua Village, Coronado Cays.
 In April 2024, a 15 square meter patch of additional Caulerpa was discovered about 1,000 feet from the Cays shoreline, spread over 0.25 acres.
-All patches have been removed and/or covered with benthic barriers to prevent the spread and complete eradication efforts.
+On April 1, 2025, additional small patches of Caulerpa were found adjacent to the existing Caulerpa patches.
+These patches have all been covered with salt, netting and benthic barriers to prevent the spread and to assist with eradication efforts.